Benjamin-Elon/Benjamin-Elon/README.md

 ![](https://github.com/Benjamin-Elon/reator_advantage_pics/blob/main/karayot_price.jpg?raw=true)

-**The second project allows a person to search for and read foreign-language news sources in the searcher’s own language.** Users can set profiles using simple and complex search queries.
-I have included several features ensuring users find what they are looking for (ordinarily nearly impossible to accomplish without assistance from a native speaker).
+**The second project is a world-wide news tracker.
+It streamlines the process searching for and reading foreign-language news sources.** Users are able to create personalized news feeds using simple and complex search queries.
+I have included several features ensuring users can easily find what they are looking for.
+Ordinarily quite difficult to achieve without assistance from a native speaker.
 I call it One World News.

 While developing these unique projects my skillset blossomed:
-    1. Relational sql
+    1. Relational SQL
     2. Headless browser automation
     3. Curl requests (a lesser known, often superior approach to scraping)
     4. Built myself a cookie spoofer to get past Amazon captchas